How To Not Spend Money When Budgeting Doesn’t Work

 The two main causes of traditional budgeting’s frequent failure are as follows:

-• It creates a restrictive mindset that leads to burnout: Labeling non-essential spending as “bad” leads to guilt and exhaustion.
-Like a strict diet, this restriction can trigger emotional overspending.
-The more deprived you feel, the more likely you are to give in when willpower runs out.
+• It creates a restrictive mindset that leads to burnout: Traditional budgets focus on what you can’t do, leading to guilt over every non-essential purchase.
+Like a strict diet, this restriction ignores the emotional triggers behind your spending and often leads to financial binges when willpower runs out.

 The moment she realized the issue wasn’t her willpower but the rigidity of the budget itself, that was her turning point.